Willamette River: 19th century

-By the winter of 1818–19, Thomas McKay led a hunting brigade farther south towards the sources of the Willamette River and reached the upper Umpqua River.
+By the winter of 1818–19, Thomas McKay led a hunting brigade south along the Willamette River and reached the upper Umpqua River.
 More violent skirmishes were fought.
-Most brigade members returned to Fort George (formerly called Fort Astoria).
+Most brigade members returned to Fort George (the former Fort Astoria).
 Louis LaBonté, Joseph Gervais, Étienne Lucier, Louis Kanota, and Louis Pichette (dit DuPré) remained in the Willamette Valley as free trappers.
-Meanwhile, in 1821 the HBC merged with the NWC.
+Meanwhile, in 1821 the NWC merged with the Hudson's Bay Company (HBC).
 In 1825 a new Fort Vancouver headquarters was built on the north shore of the Columbia closer to the Willamette, and Fort George was closed.
-Alexander Roderick McLeod traveled up the Willamette in 1826 and 1827, to the Umpqua and the Rogue rivers.

-In 1829 Lucier established a land claim near the Champoeg trading post and started to settle, soon joined by Gervais (1831), Pierre Belleque (1833) and 77 French Canadian settlers by 1836.
-By 1843, approximately 100 newcomer families lived in the vicinity of the Willamette on a section referred to as French Prairie.

-By 1841, members of the United States Exploring Expedition came through the Siskiyou Trail.
+The Siskiyou Trail (or California-Oregon Trail), developed from a network of Indigenous routes, became a route for Euro-American fur traders along the Willamette Valley beginning with Alexander Roderick McLeod in the 1820s, who traveled from Fort Vancouver to the Sacramento Valley in California.
+By 1841, members of the United States Exploring Expedition encountered the Siskiyou Trail.
 They noted extensive salmon fishing by natives at Willamette Falls, much like that at Celilo Falls on the Columbia River.

-In the middle part of the 19th century the Willamette Valley's fertile soils, pleasant climate, and abundant water attracted thousands of settlers from the eastern United States, mainly the Upland South borderlands of Missouri, Iowa, and the Ohio Valley.
+In the middle part of the 19th century, the Willamette Valley's fertile soils, pleasant climate, and abundant water attracted thousands of settlers from the eastern United States, mainly the Upland South borderlands of Missouri, Iowa, and the Ohio Valley.
 Many of these emigrants followed the Oregon Trail, a 2170 mi trail across western North America that began at Independence, Missouri, and ended at various locations near the mouth of the Willamette River.
 Although people had been traveling to Oregon since 1836, large-scale migration did not begin until 1843, when nearly 1,000 pioneers headed westward.
-Over the next 25 years, some 500,000 settlers traveled the Oregon Trail, to reach the Willamette Valley.
+Over the next 25 years, some 500,000 settlers traveled the Oregon Trail to reach the Willamette Valley.